Skip to main content

 Example

-Let's have a look at a concrete example.
+Let's have a look at a concrete example:

-entity user {
+entity user_info {

 key name;